 I’m in transition now (aren’t we all, always, anyway?)
-Well, on June 4th I dive into my first summer term at Hunter College for Physical Therapy.
+Well, this summer I dove into my first summer term at Hunter College for Physical Therapy.
 There’ve been a lot of small steps and a few giant leaps over the years that brought me to where I stand today.

 This transition began several years ago when I was experiencing daily, persistent pain in my hip.
 Some days, traversing the SOHO cobblestone on my way to teach, it felt like my right femur bone was falling out of my hip socket.
 There was clicking and slapping and pain all around my greater trochanter (the knob on the upper, outer portion of the thigh bone).
 I also had a wonky (that's a clinical term, ha!) left SI joint and hypertonic (high muscle tone) right QL and psoas muscles.